dmrlobo2002/Schedule-a-Doc/Sprint4.md

 10. Click on 'View Requests' to view doctor's pending requests using `cy.findAllByText('View Requests').click()`.
 11. Click on 'Profile' to navigate back to  user's profile using `cy.findAllByText('Profile').click()`.
 12. Click on the 'Calendar' button to view the calendar using `cy.findAllByText('Calendar').click()`.
-13. Check if the 'BACK' button exists on the page using `cy.findAllByText('BACK').should('exist')`.
+13. Click on the 'BACK' button to relocate back to the dashoard using `cy.findAllByText('BACK').click();`.
-14. Click on 'Profile' to navigate back to  user's profile using `cy.findAllByText('Profile').click()`.
+15. Click on 'Profile' to navigate back to  user's profile using `cy.findAllByText('Profile').click()`.
-15. Check if the 'Daily Tasks' button exists on the page using `cy.findAllByText('Daily Tasks').should('exist')`.
+16. Check if the 'Daily Tasks' button exists on the page using `cy.findAllByText('Daily Tasks').should('exist')`.
-16. Click on 'Daily Tasks' to view user's schedule for the day using `cy.findAllByText('Daily Tasks').click()`.
+17. Click on 'Daily Tasks' to view user's schedule for the day using `cy.findAllByText('Daily Tasks').click()`.
-17. Check if the 'Logout' button exists on the page using `cy.findAllByText('Logout').should('exist')`.
+18. Check if the 'Logout' button exists on the page using `cy.findAllByText('Logout').should('exist')`.
-18. Click on the 'Logout' button, should return back to homepage `cy.findAllByText('Logout').click()`.
+19. Click on the 'Logout' button, should return back to homepage `cy.findAllByText('Logout').click()`.

 ## Backend Unit Tests